April 13, 2023 | Net Health

 Early Days of Revenue Cycle Management

-The origins of revenue cycle management can be traced back to the early days of healthcare administration, when healthcare facilities relied on paper-based systems to manage their financial operations.
+The origins of revenue cycle management can be traced back to the early days of healthcare administration, when healthcare facilities relied on paper-based systems to manage their financial and operational performance.

 This manual process involved medical services centered around collecting patient information, filing claims with insurance companies, and tracking payments.
 The system was labor-intensive and prone to errors, which led to delayed payments and inaccurate financial records.